sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/exercises.md

 # Rails Asset Pipeline Exercises

-## Adding CSS & JS Files
+### Adding CSS & JS Files

 1. Add a scripts file called `scripts.js` to the `app/assets/javascripts` folder of a rails project.
-Add just ```console.log('I live to serve')```.
-Does it work in your app?
-Do you have to restart your server?
+Add just a sanity check `console.log` to the file.
+Does the log message show up in your app?
+Why?
+What if you refresh the page or restart your server?

 1. Add a style sheet called `styles.css.scss` to your `app/assets/stylesheets` folder.
 Are the styles available in the client?
+Why?

+### Stretch: SASS

-The `scss` means 'sass-enabled cascading style sheets' and it gives your css [superpowers](http://sass-lang.com/).
+1. The `scss` means 'sass-enabled cascading style sheets' and it gives your css [superpowers](http://sass-lang.com/).
 Try making your own use of these some sassy superpowers:

   * Nested Selectors
     ```scss